dharaadhvaryu/NetFlix-Data-Exploration/README.md

 # NetFlix-Data-Exploration
 Netflix-Business case---EDA using Python

 The objective of this project is to analyze the given Netflix dataset and generate insights that could help Netflix in deciding which type of shows/movies to produce and how they can grow the business in different countries.

 About the Dataset:
 Netflix, Inc. is an American subscription streaming service and production company.
 It offers a library of films and television series through distribution deals as well as its own productions, known as Netflix Originals.
-As of March 31, 2023, with an estimated 232.5 million paid memberships in more than 190 countries, it is the most-subscribed video on demand streaming service.
+As of March 31, 2023, with an estimated 232.5 million paid memberships in more than 190 countries, it is the most subscribed video-on-demand streaming service.
 Founded by Reed Hastings and Marc Randolph in Scotts Valley, California, Netflix initially operated as a DVD sales and rental business.
-However, within a year, it shifted its focus exclusively to DVD rentals.
-In 2007, the company introduced streaming media and video on demand services, marking a significant step in its evolution..
+However, within a year, it shifted its focus to DVD rentals.
+In 2007, the company introduced streaming media and video-on-demand services, marking a significant step in its evolution.
-The Dataset consists of data of range 2008-mid 2021 ,about 8807 tv shows and movies available , along with other details such as – cast, director, type ,ratings, release year ,duration etc. .The data is available in single csv file
+The Dataset consists of data of range 2008-mid 2021, about 8807 TV shows and movies available, along with other details such as – cast, director, type , ratings, release year, duration etc.The data is available in a single CSV file
-This tabular dataset consists of listings of all the movies and tv shows available on Netflix, along with details such as - ShowId,Type,Title,country,cast, directors, ratings, release year, duration, etc.
+This tabular dataset consists of listings of all the movies and TV shows available on Netflix, along with details such as - ShowId, Type, Title, country, cast, directors, ratings, release year, duration, etc.
 Business Problem:
-Analyze the data and generate insights that could help Netflix in deciding which type of shows/movies to produce and how they can grow the business in different countries.
+Analyze the data and generate insights that could help Netflix decide which type of shows/movies to produce and how to grow the business in different countries.
 Libraries Used:
 •	Numpy
 •	Pandas